Bonelli's eagle

-The Bonelli's eagle (Aquila fasciata) is a large bird of prey.
+Bonelli's eagle (Aquila fasciata) is a large bird of prey.
 The common name of the bird commemorates the Italian ornithologist and collector Franco Andrea Bonelli.
 Bonelli is credited with gathering the type specimen, most likely from an exploration of Sardinia.
-Some antiquated texts also refer to this species as the crestless hawk-eagle.
 Like all eagles, Bonelli's eagle belongs to the family Accipitridae.
 Its feathered legs marked it as member of the Aquilinae or booted eagle subfamily.
-This species breeds from Southern Europe, Africa on the montane perimeter of the Sahara Desert and across the Indian Subcontinent to Indonesia.
+This species breeds from southern Europe, Africa on the montane perimeter of the Sahara Desert, and across the Indian subcontinent to Indonesia.
 In Eurasia, this species may be found as far west as Portugal and as far east as southeastern China and Thailand.
 It is usually a resident breeder.

-The Bonelli's eagle is often found in hilly or mountainous habitats, with rocky walls or crags, from sea level to 1500 m.
+Bonelli's eagle often occurs in hilly or mountainous habitats, with rocky walls or crags, from sea level to 1500 m.
 Habitats are often open to wooded land and can occur in arid to semi-moist climate.
-This eagle, though it can be considered partially opportunistic, is something of a specialist predator of certain birds and mammals, especially rabbits, galliforms and pigeons.
-On evidence, when staple prey populations decline or are locally scarce, Bonelli's eagle switch to being an opportunistic predator of a wide variety of birds.
-Despite its persistence over a large range and its continued classification as a least concern species by the IUCN, the Bonelli's eagle has declined precipitously in various parts of its range, including almost all of its European distribution, and may face potential local extinction.
-The species' declines are due to widespread habitat destruction, electrocution from electricity pylons as well as persistent persecution.
+It can be considered partially opportunistic, but is a specialist predator of the European rabbit, galliforms and pigeons.
+On evidence, when staple prey populations decline or are locally scarce, Bonelli's eagle switches to being an opportunistic predator of a wide variety of birds.
+Despite its persistence over a large range and its continued classification as a least concern species by the IUCN Red List, Bonelli's eagle has declined precipitously in various parts of its range, including almost all of its European distribution, and may face potential local extinction.
+Its decline is due to widespread habitat destruction, electrocution from electricity pylons as well as persistent persecution.

+Etymology

+The generic name Aquila is Latin for "eagle", possibly derived from aquilus, "dark in colour", while the specific name fasciata comes from the Late Latin word "fascia", meaning "band" or "stripe".

+The common name Bonelli's eagle is for the collector of the type specimen, Franco Andrea Bonelli.

+Some antiquated texts also refer to it as the crestless hawk-eagle.